palaknath/XRAY-classification-into-normal-and-Viral-Pneumonia/README.md

 ### STEP 8: TRAINING THE MODEL: Used 25 Epochs to train my model
 ### STEP 9: MODEL EVALUATION: Found out Accuracy and plotted the training accuracy vs testing accuracy as well as the training loss vs testing loss.
 ### STEP 10: MODEL VALIDATION
 Used Prediction function to validate the model.
 Used confusion matrix which is a clear depiction of evaluation of models.
 Found the kappa values using the confusion matrix.
-As I couldn't find the direct code, I read about Kappa from google and calculated it manually using the arithmetic operations of python.
+I read about Kappa from google and calculated it manually using the arithmetic operations of python.